BurnyCoder/auto-picbreeder/README.md

 - **Collaborative**: Build upon images evolved by other users
 - **Infinite Resolution**: Images are stored as mathematical objects, making them publication quality
 - **Complexification**: Through NEAT, images can become more complex over generations

+This project is a fork of [nbenko1.github.io](http://nbenko1.github.io/) with added features including LLM-automated mutation selection, evolution history tracking, and automatic image/genome saving.

 ## Features